thegetty/inventories-and-surveys/content/part-ii/chapter-10.md

 {% figure 'fig-10-7' 'pdf-float-top' %}

-By the end of the reconnaissance survey, the team had produced a list of potentially significant heritage resources in the survey area, which would be further considered for resource-specific research—and recording, if identified as potentially significant.
+By the end of the reconnaissance survey, the team had produced a list of potentially significant heritage resources in the survey area, which would be further considered for resource-specific research—and for recording, if identified as potentially significant.
 Having several team members in a car at once assures that the reconnaissance work is comprehensive and that there is dialogue about what was surveyed among experienced surveyors.
 This customized approach to reconnaissance work was developed by the consultant team during the early phases of SurveyLA and has since been successfully used in heritage surveys of numerous diverse geographic areas in the United States.

 ### Intensive-Level Survey and Recording {#intensive-level-survey-and-recording}